Removing the analog board from a Macintosh Color Classic

 Read MoreIf you’re lucky enough to own one of these, I’d recommend you get it recapped as soon as possible.
 But be warned, It’s…

-Read MoreThe fastest 68040 computer ever made.
-I would love to have one of these in my collection, but they’re getting pretty hard to…
+Read MoreThe fastest 68040 computer ever made and one of the favourites in my collection.
+Unfortunately they’re getting pretty hard to find.
+They present…

 Read MoreOne of my favourite “pizza box” Macs.
 Nuff said.
 Replacement components 47µf 16V KEMET tantalum capacitors (T491D476K016AT) 10µf 16V KEMET tantalum capacitors (T491C106K016AT)…